stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Allocation Policy

-We next introduce an _allocation policy_ which modifies the size of a memory request to support the following requirements:
+Next an _allocation policy_ is introduced to modify memory requests to support the following requirements:

 * Configuration of the growth policy for memory pools.

 * Memory pagination (see below).

-An allocation policy is defined by the following function:
+Allocation policies are defined by the following function:

 ```java
 @FunctionalInterface